Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 Generative design tools use a computer and algorithms to synthesize geometry and data to come up with new designs all by themselves.

 All it needs are your goals and your constraints.

+## What is an Augmentor

+This new age requires a new age kind of 'educator'
+It used to be the case that humans relied on

+For the lineage tradition this will still be the case.

+For the vast majority of human knowledge, this relationship is

+Super history to human bandwidth is much higher.

+As an Augmentor you're pursuit of freedom understanding  to reduce suffering of all beings in all time in all space through the pursuit of understanding.

+What is understanding?
+By understanding your
+Interior self,
+Exterior Self
+Interior Collective
+External Collective

+You'll become integrated.

+The world around you is not as it seems.
+It's moved by

+And there's holes in everything that you think is 'real'.

+Cour